Do

 L

-Guatemala malaria risk
+Guatemala malaria risk in areas

-in areas below 1500 metres.
-There is
+below 1500 metres.
+There is a higher risk in the

-regions of Alta Verapaz, Baja Verapaz,
+northern and western regions of Alta Verapaz, Baja

-Peten and San Marcos.
+Verapaz, Peten and San Marcos.

 3